Producing the IT miracle: The neoliberalizing state and changing gender and class regimes in India

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Mukherjee, Sanjukta, "Producing the IT miracle: The neoliberalizing state and changing gender and class regimes in India" (2008).
-Geography - Dissertations.
-Paper 3.
+Geography and the Environment - Dissertations.
+3.